 Issue #1: Lawn Mower Backfires and Won't Start

-If you’re having trouble starting your mower and instead see splutter and backfires, the problem is with the engine’s timing.
+If your mower starts then dies or you see splutter and backfires, the problem is with the engine’s timing.
 It can backfire through the card, so it’s best to check the flywheel.
 One common reason for lawnmower engine backfires are damaged flywheels.

 Through time, it’s inevitable for the parts to tear and wear.
 However, flywheel breaks happen if you accidentally hit a hard object or rock when you’re using the mower, causing shears on your flywheel.

 To check so, partially disassemble the mower, and assess for sheared keys.
 The key should match the keyway hole on the crankshaft, but the engine timing will be faulty and altered with sheared keys.
 This results in synced spark plugs and engine valves.

 The best solution for a broken flywheel is to replace it.
 While doing so, be sure to thoroughly inspect the rest of the flywheel, assess for small cracks or damages, and inspect the crankshaft conditions.
 These are vital parts of the machine, and getting these two checked and replaced will solve the backfiring problems.

 Issue #2: Lawn Mower Backfires While in Use or Running